onehouseinc/LakeView/README.md

 ## LakeView Configurations Explained

 The LakeView configurations vary slightly in each deployment model.
+Follow the instructions in the previous sections to get the configuration template for your chosen deployment model.

-Below is the superset of all configurations across the three deployment models.
+Below are explanations for the superset of all configurations across the three deployment models:

 > - **version:** Specifies the configuration format version.
 Currently, only version V1 is supported.
 > - **onehouseClientConfig:** Contains credentials for communicating with the Onehouse console. these values can be obtained from the Onehouse console